-Detonation Chamber Detonation chambers facilitate the detection of malicious code using protected and isolated execution environments to analyze the files.
-No specific guidance for this capability.
+Capability Description Use Case Specific Guidance protected and isolated execution environments to analyze the files.
 Data Loss Prevention Data loss prevention (DLP) technologies detect instances of the exfiltration, either malicious or accidental, of agency data.
 DLP solutions, at both the agency campus and the branch office, should consider any possibilities for file exfiltration from the agency campus through the branch office, and from the branch office, through the agency campus.